 Investments - Investments are reported at cost, if purchased, or at fair value, if donated.
 Thereafter, investments are reported at their fair values in the statements of financial position.
 The aggregate of (a) the unrealized appreciation (depreciation) in the fair value of investments during the year (b) the realized gains (losses) on sales of investments during the year (c) dividend income (d) interest income, and (e) investment fees are reflected in investment return on the statements of activities.
 Purchases and sales of securities are recorded on a trade-date basis.
+Investment return restricted by donors is reported as increases in net assets without donor restrictions if the restrictions expire in the reporting period in which the revenue is recognized.
 Gains and losses on sales of securities are based on average cost and are recorded in the statements of activities in the period in which the securities are sold.
 Dividends are recorded on the ex-dividend date.